Francis Anthony Drexel

 Francis Anthony Drexel (June 20, 1824 – February 15, 1885) was a Philadelphia banker and philanthropist.
-The eldest son of Philadelphia financier Francis Martin Drexel, after the death of his father, he became senior partner in the firm Drexel & Co.
+He was the eldest son of Philadelphia financier Francis Martin Drexel, and became senior partner in the firm Drexel & Co. following his father's death.

 Early life

-Drexel was born on Sixth Street in Philadelphia on June 20, 1824.
+Drexel was born on 6th Street in Philadelphia, on June 20, 1824.
 He was the eldest son born to Francis Martin Drexel and Catherine (née Hookey) Drexel (1795–1870).
 Among his siblings were two younger brothers, Anthony Joseph Drexel and Joseph William Drexel.

 Career

 His father worked as a portrait painter in Philadelphia before becoming an exchange broker in 1837.
 Elsa Loacker Jones suggested that through his frequent travels, Drexel may have acquired considerable experience speculating in foreign exchange.

 Francis Anthony started with the firm at the age of thirteen, as a clerk and night watchman.
 He also made some money playing the organ at St. John's Church in Manayunk.

 As the business progressed, his younger brothers, Anthony and Joseph, also joined the firm.
 They formed a partnership in 1847 under the name of Drexel & Co.
 The company had offices in Philadelphia, New York, San Francisco, London, and Paris.
-The firm was involved in financing the Mexican–American War, the California Gold Rush, and the Union Army during the American Civil War, as well as the industrial revolution.
+The firm was involved in financing the Mexican–American War, the California Gold Rush, and the Union Army during the American Civil War, as well as the Industrial Revolution.
 After his father's death in 1863, Francis Drexel became the senior member of the firm but preferred that his younger brother Anthony take the directorship.
 Francis was of a retiring nature and supervised the office and counting-house.